-By the end of the course students should be well prepared to continue learning Latin and begin to comprehend native Latin literature.
+By the end of the course students should be well prepared to continue learning Latin and beginning to comprehend native Latin literature.

+Course Title: Latin II Grade: 10

-Course Title:Latin IIGrade:10Texts Used:Cambridge Latin Course.
+Texts Used: Cambridge Latin Course.
 Units 3 & 4 4th edition and The Millionaire's Dinner Party

-This course is a continuation of Latin I and follows the Cambridge Latin series covering Stages 24-36 inclusively.
+This course is a continuation of Latin I and follows the Cambridge Latin series covering Stages 28-46, skipping 42-44.
 As Latin I concentrated on learning and memorizing basic Latin grammar, Latin II concentrates on sharpening and enhancing the students' knowledge of grammar and syntax.
 This course introduces students to complex grammatical and syntactical structure.
 An integral part of this course is derivative and cultural studies which enhance the students' knowledge of the Latin language and Roman culture as well as provide insight into their own language and society.
-By the end of this course, the students should be able to understand most of the subordinate constructions in Latin.
-Additionally, they will have learned all of the tenses in the indicative mood in Latin.
+By the end of this course, the students should be able to understand most of the complex grammar and syntax of Latin.
+Additionally, they will have learned all of the verbal moods and tenses.
 They will begin translating Latin text written by native writers.
-Students will continue to compose Latin sentences and will learn complex sentence composition.
+Students will continue to compose Latin sentences and should be able to write paragraph length composition.

-- Stage 24: Introduction to Subjunctive Mood with temporal subordinate clauses.
-Imperfect & Pluperfect tenses - Stage 25: Subjunctive review and Indirect questions. - Stage 26: Purpose clauses and introduction to gerundives. - Stage 27: Indirect commands and Result clauses. - Stage 28: Functions of Ablative and Accusative cases and impersonal verbs. - Stage 29: Passive Voice (present and imperfect indicative tenses) and more purposes clauses (relative and place.) - Stage 30: Perfect and Pluperfect Passive Indicative - Stage 31: Ablative Absolute and negative indirect commands & purpose clauses. - Stage 32: Deponent verbs and more on gerundives. - Stage 33: Future & Future Perfect Active Indicative. - Stage 34: Present passive infinitive and Future Passive Indicative. - Stage 35: The Supine (verbal noun) & introduction to indirect speech.

-• Stage 36: Present & Imperfect Subjunctive (active & passive forms.)
-Selections from Martial's epigrams.
+- Stage 28: Functions of Ablative and Accusative cases and impersonal verbs. - Stage 29: Passive Voice (present and imperfect indicative tenses) and more purposes clauses. - Stage 30: Perfect and Pluperfect Passive Indicative - Stage 31: Ablative Absolute and negative indirect commands & purpose clauses. - Stage 32: Deponent verbs and more on gerundives. - Stage 33: Future & Future Perfect Active Indicative. - Stage 34: Present passive infinitive and Future Passive Indicative. - Stage 35: The Supine (verbal noun) & introduction to indirect speech. - Stage 36: Present & Imperfect Subjunctive (active & passive forms.)
+Selections from Martial's epigrams. - Stage 37: Review Oratio Obliqua and Perfect active & passive infinitives. - Stage 38: Future active & passive infinitives and Perfect subjunctive. - Stage 39: Function of the gerundive and Fear clauses.
+Selections from Ovid's Metamorphoses. - Stage 40: Oratio Obliqua and Gerunds. - Stage 41: Conditionals and functions of subjunctive "cum clauses" as temporal or causal or adversative.
+Selections from Pliny's letters. - Stage 44: Syncopated verbs, Historical present, Ellipsis. - Stage 45: Independent uses of the subjunctive. - Stage 46: Rhetorical and literary devices.
+Selections from Cicero's Pro Caelio.